Skip to main content Site Map

 • Income-related Employment and Support Allowance (ESA)

-• Has left care under a special guardianship order, child arrangements order or adoption order
+• have left care under an adoption order, special guardianship order, or a child arrangements order

 Apply for Funded Childcare for 2 Year Olds